How to teach English online to Chinese students

 Photo by Liza Summer from Pexels

-Anyone that has taught English in a foreign country is likely to have quickly found themselves with one of their students (or their aunt, their cousin, their best friend etc.) approaching you for “private” tuition.
+Anyone that has taught English in a foreign country has found of their students (or their aunt, their cousin, their best friend etc.) approaching you for “private” tuition.
+While teaching English overseas, I was approached by parents who were considering sending their teenagers to study at university in Australia and wanted help in achieving the requisite IELTS score.

-Australasian teachers, being fairly uncommon in the capital city, Bogotá, at the time – were hard for these parents to find.
+Australasian teachers – being fairly in the capital at the time – were hard for these parents to find.
 Before I knew it, I had a side-hustle in conjunction with my main job teaching ‘business English’ at corporations during the day.

 Having a $3000 TESOL certificate and a few years of experience under my belt did nothing to assuage the feeling of insecurity that arose from not having a university degree or “real” education qualification (plus not knowing the first thing about the IELTS test).
 When these parents asked me what I charged, I did some vague mental calculations and came to a figure something like this: